 Troubleshooting Your Sourdough Starter

-First, feed your starter with double feeding for three days.
+- Double feed your starter for three days.

-Second, make sure to remove starter every time before feeding.
-This will give the remaining yeast more food sources and it will encourage the strong yeast to multiply.
+- Make sure to remove starter every time before feeding.
+This will give the remaining yeast more food sources and encourage the strong yeast to multiply.

 Troubleshooting Your Bread Dough